 The main wireless standard is Qi (pronounced "chee").
 Qi is a standard that has been developed by the Wireless Power Consortium (WPC) for inductive charging over distances of up to 40mm.

 Qi wireless charging has been adopted by many of the major smartphone manufacturers: Samsung, Apple, Sony, LG, HTC, Huawei, Nokia (HMD), Motorola and Blackberry.
-It's also being incorporated inside numerous vehicles now too - see below.
+It's also being incorporated inside numerous vehicles now too.

 Qi has three separate power specifications, beginning with low power, which is primarily what we're talking about here, for charging mobile devices.
 At the moment there are several wattages that can be applied to this.
 5W is a minimum, while some handsets support 7.5W, 10W and up to 15W and then onto 30W in a later version of the standard.
 However, individual companies can develop their own technologies to deliver faster wireless charging speeds.

 Who sells wireless charging mats and stands?

 Many peripheral manufacturers now have their own wireless chargers including Anker, Belkin, Logitech, Moshi and Mophie.
 Some of these look like mats or pads, others like desk stands.

 Wireless charging is now appearing in a variety of places; Swedish flat-pack extraordinaire Ikea has a number of pieces of furniture, mainly side tables and lamps, that have Qi wireless charging built into them.
 The furniture chain sells standalone wireless charging pads too, as well as a range of cases for different phones.

 Can I get wireless charging in my car?

 Many car manufacturers have wireless charging in certain models, but even then it often isn't as standard and tends to be on models further up the range.
 The manufacturers using it include Audi (and the rest of the WV group), BMW, Ford, Honda, Mercedes-Benz, Peugeot, Toyota, and Volvo.

 What are the advantages of wireless charging?

-- Safer way to transfer power to your phone.
+- A safe way to transfer power to your phone.

 - Simple to just drop your phone on the charging pad.